 As stated in the to the NIH Policy for Data Management and Sharing, NHLBI encourages submission of data into NHLBI BioData Catalyst (BDC), especially for data from studies that must comply with NHLBI’s Accrual of Human Subjects (Milestones) Policy and for those projects supported by funding opportunity announcements that encourage data deposition into BDC.
 NHLBI also encourages the submission of data into BDC for NHLBI projects and ancillary studies to NHLBI parent studies subject to the NIH Genomic Data Sharing Policy.
 For data submitted to repositories other than BDC, an appropriate globally-unique, persistent identifier with sufficient metadata should be shared with NHLBI to promote FAIR principles and populate a master index for data generated from all NHLBI-supported research.

-Data Analysis of Study Outcomes

-The statistical analysis of HeartShare studies is performed by the DTC.
-The Final Study Report (FSR) of the study will be issued by the DTC following completion of the statistical analyses.
-The FSR is generally available within 2 to 3 months of locking the study dataset.
-The SC Chairs will monitor progress toward completion of the FSR.

 Data Analysis Requests

-Prior to submission of de-identified study datasets to BDC, HeartShare data analysis requests are only available to HeartShare investigators.
-Access is governed by the policies and procedures outlined below.
+HeartShare data access is governed by the policies and procedures outlined below.
 Investigator datasets are for the use of HeartShare investigators only, as well as collaborations with HeartShare and AMP HF.
 Other collaborations would require a data use agreement.
 Data can only be used for publications, presentations, or other purposes with the approval of the SC and PAS Committee (if required).
 Publications and presentations must follow standard HeartShare procedures, including prioritization by the SC, co-author sign-up, and approvals through the DTC, and approval for submission by the PAS Committee.

-Types of Data Available

-Data available through HeartShare are those collected in the course of preparing, implementing, and conducting clinical studies.

 Stipulations for Data Analysis Requests

 A request for data analysis should be made using the HeartShare Data Analysis Request and Writing Topic Proposal Form (Appendix 1).

+https://redcap.nubic.northwestern.edu/redcap/surveys/?s=RYTJYME8EPPYFA3T